 Leveraged trading in crypto is a type of transaction that allows investors to open larger positions even though they have a small amount of capital.
 This method, which is also used in other financial markets, allows investors to increase their profits by taking larger positions with increased risk and taking advantage of opportunities in the markets.

-“What is the logic of leveraged trading?”
-When considered, it can be seen that investors can take larger positions with a small amount of capital.
-The basis for this is that the investor controls an amount above his own capital by using a leverage ratio .
-In leveraged transactions, investors can generally deposit a collateral and open a position up to a certain multiple of this collateral.
+It can be seen as investors can take larger positions with a small amount of capital.
+The basis for this is that, the investor controls an amount above his own capital by using a leverage ratio .
+In leveraged transactions, investors can generally deposit collateral and open a position up to a certain multiple of this collateral.

 One of the advantages of leveraged trading is the possibility of increasing your potential profit.
 Even a small price change can turn into a big profit.
 However, in this case the risk also increases.
 Because in leveraged transactions, both the profit and loss amount may exceed the invested capital.
 Therefore, risk management is very important in leveraged transactions.
 Therefore, it should be used carefully and consciously.